danirod-live/pascal2c/README.txt

 * The scanner should accept length metadata when printing variables, such as value:5:2.
   TODO: Where the f**k is this documented in FPC so that I can see how they implement this on their AST.

+* parser2_simple_type currently does not accept ranges such as 'a'..'z'